Mildred Dixon

-Mildred Dixon (November 21, 1904 – September 18, 2001) was a dancer at the Cotton Club in Harlem who became a longtime companion of composer and musician Duke Ellington, and manager of his company.
-She was born in Boston to parents from Africville, Nova Scotia.
+Mildred Dixon (November 21, 1904 – September 18, 2001) was a dancer at the Cotton Club in Harlem, New York City, who became a longtime companion of composer and musician Duke Ellington, and manager of his company.
+She was born in Boston, Massachusetts, to parents from Africville, Nova Scotia.
 She became a dancer and moved to New York in the mid-1920s, where she became known as part of the dance couple, "Mildred and Henri."

 Early life

-Mildred Dixon was born and grew up in Boston, where she attended local schools.
+Mildred Dixon was born and grew up in Boston, Massachusetts, where she attended local schools.
 Her parents had emigrated from Africville, Nova Scotia.
 They were descendants of Black Loyalists, freed American slaves who had been relocated to the area after the American Revolutionary War by British forces, who had promised them freedom.
 She and Ellington visited her extended family in Africville throughout her life.

-South Boston had a thriving black community, which included descendants of freedmen and free blacks who had migrated from the South after the Civil War, for better opportunities in the North.
+South Boston had a thriving Black community, which included descendants of freedmen and free Black people who had migrated from the South after the Civil War, for better opportunities in the North.
 She learned tap dance and other forms of stage dancing.